kwabenasapong/openpldoc/manual/source/faq.rst

 I have a great idea for a new feature, where should I suggest it?
 -----------------------------------------------------------------

-First of all check it isn't on the `Feature Requests <http://wiki.openlp.org/Feature_Requests>`_ page.
-If it is, then you need to say no more, it's already been suggested!
-If it isn't on the list, then head to the `forum <http://forums.openlp.org>`_ and post the idea there.
+First of all check it is not on the `Feature Requests <http://wiki.openlp.org/Feature_Requests>`_ page.
+If it is, then you need to say no more, it has already been suggested!
+If it is not on the list, then head to the `forum <http://forums.openlp.org>`_ and post the idea there.